 It can be eaten both raw or cooked, depending on what you prefer.
 As long as the bacon is stored correctly..
 As long as the bacon is stored correctly..
 The meat consists of cured slabs of fatbacks and is often dry salt-cured.

 People prepare their Salo differently based on where they live.
-Some will serve their Salo featuring thing like garlic, salt, and even black pepper.
+Some will serve their Salo featuring things like garlic, salt, and even black pepper.
 In Russia, Salo is served on bread, with some garlic, as a popular snack, often served with some vodka.

 29. Lardon (France)